-While the TOCSignonPacket class makes it unnecessary for you to understand the format of a login packet, you will need to know how the server will respond when you send it such a packet.
+While the TOCSignonPacket class makes it unnecessary for you to understand the format of a login packet for this assignment, you will need to know how the server will respond when you send it such a packet.
 If there is something wrong with the packet, the server will send you one of the "ERROR" packets described above.
 In this case, you should simply inform the user that the login failed and close your connection to the server.

-If the information in the login packet is correct, the server will respond by sending a packet that begins with the text "SIGN ON".
-As soon as your program receives such a packet, it should send the server a packet of the form:
+If the information in the login packet is correct, the server will respond by sending a packet that begins with the text "SIGN_ON".
+As soon as your program receives such a packet, it should complete the login process by sending the server a packet of the form:

 '''

-toc init done
+toc_init_done

 '''